 Direct Behavior Rating (DBR) is in Lab status while enhancements to the user interface are underway.
 It is available for use by teacher if activated by the District Manager, however, it should be used as a supplementary assessment and not as the sole data for instructional decisions.

-The FAST Direct Behavior Rating (DBR) is designed to be used as a progress monitoring measure to complement the use of the FastBridge SAEBRS and mySAEBRS screening assessments.
+The FAST Direct Behavior Rating (DBR) is designed to be used as a Progress Monitoring measure to complement the use of the FastBridge SAEBRS and mySAEBRS screening assessments.
+When a district sets up SAEBRS as an assessment, the DBR is the corresponding PM that is activated.
 With the DBR, educators can easily determine if social, emotional, and behavioral interventions are working.
 Designed to be used with students from kindergarten through twelfth grade, the DBR measure involves identifying one or more specific problem behaviors and then observing the student at planned times to record whether these behaviors occur.

 Materials and Procedure

 Educators can individualize each DBR to reflect individualized target behaviors for a student.
 Up to three behaviors per student from social, academic, and emotional domains can be included on each DBR.
 Monitored behaviors can include those that happen frequently (e.g., shouting out in class) and/or behaviors that the student displays less frequently but are very problematic when they do occur (e.g., throwing objects).
 All DBR items include a rating of the frequency of the target behavior.
 Some DBR items also include an intensity rating to indicate if a specific incidence of the behavior is of lower or higher intensity.
 DBR ratings can be used daily, weekly, or up to every four weeks.